cherezov/orvibo/README.md

 ir = device.learn_ir('test.ir', timeout = 15) # AllOne red light is present,
                                               # waiting for ir signal for 15 seconds and stores it to test.ir file

+if ir is not None:
     # Emit IR code from "test.ir"
-if ir is not None:
     device.emit_ir('test.ir')
-    # Or the with the same result
+    # Or with the same result
     # device.emit_ir(ir)
 ```